 Children do not become bilingual naturally.
 Even though your child is exposed to two languages, at some point he or she might just stick to the majority language and forget the second language.
 Usually, you as the parent, need to do some planning, spend effort and adopt strategies to successfully raise a child who knows two languages.
 You need to ask questions like how do you expose your child equally to two languages, who speaks what and when, what materials can you use to promote your child’s two language learning?

 Below are some tips that can help you answer these questions:

 - Start early.
 Speak to them with both languages from the time your child is a baby

 - Find the right balance for your child to learn the two languages.
 To accomplish this, conduct an audit to see the patterns of the use of language in your home and your community.
 Try to balance the exposure of your child to both languages in terms of speaking, reading and writing.

-- To achieve balance of exposure to both languages, you may want to consider having one parent speaking one language, and the other parent another.
+- Do not mix languages.
+To achieve balance of exposure to both languages, you may want to consider having one parent speaking one language, and the other parent another.
 Another strategy would be to nurture your child in the weaker language in her early years at home.
 Then when she starts school, she can withstand the more powerful majority language.

 - Immerse your child in language all day.
 Integrate it into everyday routines and interactions.
 Talk to each other a lot.

 - Don’t forget the influence of grandparents, caregivers, babysitters, nannies and au pairs.
 Make them aware of your intention to make your child bilingual.
 Let them know that you appreciate whatever help they can give you to achieve that goal.